 The Zany Angels began with the collaboration of Rythea Lee and Rose Oceania over 15 years ago with an interest in developing work that merges dance, clown, voice, and monologue.
 They founded a form they named “Moving Monologues” which involved spontaneous personal storytelling and movement.
 This modality made way for deep and humorous monologues that were juxtaposed with the bodies’ natural play with time, space, shape, and quality.
 Workshops were organized and participants found they were sharing in a different way then ever before.
 People from all walks of life, dancers and non-dancers, artists and non-artists found an authentic and healing format for expression.

-An important aspect of the Zany Angels’ service work involves supporting, teaching, and performing for survivors of abuse and trauma.
-The company has taught Expressive Arts workshops at women’s centers in MA including NELCWIT, The Survivors Project, Women in Action, the Rape Crisis Center of Central Massachusetts and received a grant from the Department of Mental Health for a long-term support group for women survivors of abuse and trauma.
+An important aspect of the Zany Angels’ service work involved supporting, teaching, and performing for survivors of abuse and trauma.
+The company taught Expressive Arts workshops at women’s centers in MA including NELCWIT, The Survivors Project, Women in Action, the Rape Crisis Center of Central Massachusetts and received a grant from the Department of Mental Health for a long-term support group for women survivors of abuse and trauma.
 They used performances to raise money for MA organizations working to end violence against women including Every Woman’s Center and Safe Passage.

 The Zany Angels were officially formed in 2002 and began performing their work along the eastern seaboard.
 They performed their full-length production “Shameless” in Massachusetts venues including Mt.Holyoke college, Hampshire College, Smith College, Greenfield CommunityCollege, Emerson College, Bridgewater College, UMass Amherst, and Mobius Theatre.